i4vision/AppHubManager/replit.md

 The application allows users to:
 - View all saved apps in a responsive grid layout with automatic favicon display
-- Add new apps with name, URL, and optional category
+- Add new apps with name, URL, and optional category (requires access code)
 - Delete existing apps
 - Click app cards to navigate to saved URLs in new tabs
 - See app favicons automatically fetched from DuckDuckGo's icon service
-- View full URLs via tooltip on hover (only domain shown in card)
 - Search and filter apps in real-time by name or URL
 - Organize apps by categories with tab-based filtering
 - View apps in grouped sections by category (when "All" tab is selected)
 - Filter apps by specific category or view uncategorized apps
 - Reorder apps via drag-and-drop (enabled only in "All" view without search active)

+### Security Features

+**Access Code Protection**: Adding new apps requires a valid access code to prevent unauthorized modifications.
+The access code is:
+- Configured via the `ACCESS_CODE` environment variable on the server
+- Validated server-side (cannot be bypassed)
+- Not stored in the database (used only for authentication)
+- Required for every new app addition

+**URL Privacy**: App URLs are completely hidden from the UI:
+- Cards display only app name and favicon
+- No URL text, domain names, or tooltips are shown
+- URLs remain functional when clicking cards (open in new tabs)
+- URLs can still be searched but are not displayed

 ## User Preferences